Singapore Architecture Collection

 These valuable materials tell both the personal and collective stories about our architects and urban designers’ insights, inspiration, and journeys.
 Through their stories, present and future generations can also discover more about the history of the time when their designs were created, the experience of the communities in the buildings and spaces, and the legacies that they leave behind.

-Capturing our architectural & urban design journeys and stories
+Capturing our architectural & urban design journeys

 Building upon the rich architectural materials in the National Library and National Archives of Singapore, the Singapore Architecture Collection seeks to document, preserve and make available a wider repository of archival materials on Singapore’s growth as a city, as well as modern and contemporary architecture.
 The collection will feature contributions from architects, planners, urban designers and those from the built environment industry.

-A wide array of materials
+A wide array

 From photographs, sketches, to architectural and urban design drawings, artefacts, paraphernalia, oral history recordings, architectural models and more, each item can reveal interesting insights and stories about Singapore’s architectural and urban design heritage.